bellrichm/weewx-jas/README.md

 ## Updating/Upgrading

 WeeWX-JAS extracts data from the WeeWX database to be visualized in either charts or tables.
-Aggregated data does not have to be extracted every archive period.
+Historical and aggregated data does not have to be extracted every archive period.
 For performance reasons it is extracted on this [schedule](https://github.com/bellrichm/weewx-jas/wiki/Getting-Started#generating-weewx-jas-pages).
 This means a new release WeeWX-JAS might require the extracted data to be in a different format.
 For this reason it is recommended to delete all files that WeeWX-JAS creates prior to upgrading WeeWX-JAS.